ApparelMedia/pear-nonprofit/readme.md

 10. Run `php artian data:reloadTable`, This will load the csv file to the postgres table (watch the progress bar) if the process is "Killed" before it reached 100%, please see "Note on Memory Usage" below.

 ### Web Interface
-If you added the site, then you can go to the url to see a very simple search interface.
-The app is written in Redux and React so you can download the chrome extension [Redux Devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd), and play with the state and playback.
+I have moved the web interface to a [separate repo](https://github.com/ApparelMedia/pear-nonprofit-web), to keep this project as a pure API service.

 ### To Use the API
 Currently there is only one working path: `/api/nonprofits/search?q=[searchstring]` Once you have completed the steps in "Getting Started", you can test the route in postman.

 ### Note on Memory Usage
 Because processing a million rows of data is pretty memory-intensive, it's possible that in the middle of the `data:reloadTable` command, the VM will "kill" the process due to out-of-memory.
 To fix the problem, you would need to disable xdebug (which is by default enabled)
 1. `sudo vim /etc/php5/mods-available/xdebug.ini`
 2. Add a semicolon to the beginning of first line so it becomes `;zend_extension=xdebug.so`
 3. save and quit vim
 When you run the command again, it should work.

 ### TODO
-* Add CORS
-* Add route to web interface (which enables back-button)
+* Add API Documentation
-* Make web interface pretty